tyler7771/JS-Project/README.md

     }
   }.bind(this);

-  that.render = function () {
+  // Takes all the information given and finds the portion of the sprite needed currently that.render = function () {
     that.context.drawImage(
+      // The sprite itself
       that.image,
+      // Horizontal position in the sprite
       this.frameIndex * that.width / numberOfFrames,
+      // Vertical position in the sprite
       0,
-      that.width / numberOfFrames,
+      // Height and width of the image on the sprite that.width / numberOfFrames,
       that.height,
-      this.pos[0],
+      // Position on the canvas where it's drawn this.pos[0],
       this.pos[1],
-      that.width / numberOfFrames,
+      // Height and width of the image returned that.width / numberOfFrames,
       that.height);
   }.bind(this);